BigSoftVideo/DOTE/glossary.md

 A Technical Comment is a comment on the structure of the Transcript itself.
 It is specific to _DOTE_, but is found in some programming languages as well.
 The onset of the comment is marked by `//`, and everything after that on the same line is not a part of the Transcript.
+Thus, a transcriber can mark up the Transcript line-by-line with brief meta-messages about the process of editing the Transcript or interesting phenomena.
 Consecutive Technical Comments at the beginning of the Transcript are treated as a simple form of meta-data.
-Thus, a transcriber can mark up the Transcript line-by-line with brief meta-messages about the process of editing the Transcript or interesting phenomena.
-They can be hidden when [exporting the Transcript to RTF or subtitles](export.md).
+Technical Comments can be hidden when [exporting the Transcript to RTF or Subtitles](export.md).

 Cf. [Comment](#comment).

 ### Tier <a id='tier'></a>

-A Tier in a Transcript is a line in a [neighbourhood](#neighbourhood) that is dedicated to representing one specific phenomena or event, such as the speech, eye gaze or hand movements of one speaker.
+A Tier in a Transcript is a line in a [Neighbourhood](#neighbourhood) that is dedicated to representing one specific phenomena or event, such as the speech, eye gaze or hand movements of one speaker.

 See [Subtier Type](#subtier).